What a Nightmare, Charlie Brown!: Plot

-Snoopy is cruelly mistreated, being run ragged by his owner (who is only seen in shadow or silhouette and only speaks in a much deeper version of the classic Peanuts adult "waa-waa-waa" language) and his quintet of the larger dogs.
-They deny Snoopy any food or water and take turns barking loudly at him to let him know he is indeed an outsider.
+Snoopy is cruelly mistreated, being run ragged by his owner (who is only seen in shadow or silhouette and only speaks in a much deeper version of the classic Peanuts adult "waa-waa-waa" language, implying he has become a heartless adult) and his quintet of the larger Alaskan Malamutes.
+They briefly deny Snoopy any food or water and cruelly take turns barking loudly at him to let him know he is indeed an outsider and a newcomer to their pack.
 One scene which breaks the snow scenes is where the sled master stops at a honky tonk, and a hungry Snoopy sneaks inside to snatch a sandwich and a mug of root beer sitting near a piano, where he feigns playing John Philip Sousa's "The Washington Post March".
 Snoopy later tries his hand at a game of poker, where he keeps a poker face until he laughs out loud revealing his improbable winning hand of five aces, which causes a brawl and leaves Snoopy to escape into the next room.
 He finds himself on stage with a painted backdrop of Paris and is cheered for his dancing.
 However, when the music changes and he impersonates a can-can dancer, Snoopy is thrown out of the bar and is back with the sled dogs, where he continues to be mistreated.